zyoungblood6/The-Inherent-Edge-of-Retail-Proprietary-Trading-Firms/README.md

 # The Inherent Edge of Retail Proprietary Trading Firms

-This repository contains the code, simulation outputs, audit materials, and exhibit data associated with the paper **"The Inherent Edge of Retail Proprietary Trading Firms."**
+This repository contains the code, simulation outputs, audit materials, and exhibit data associated with the paper **"The Inherent Edge of Retail Proprietary Trading Firms"** written by **Zach Youngblood**.

 The study examines retail proprietary trading accounts as path-dependent financial contracts.
 A randomized trading strategy is used as a neutral baseline, and the same randomized trading paths are subsequently evaluated under a simulated proprietary trading framework.
 This structure allows the economic effects of the prop-firm rules to be separated from the underlying raw trading performance.